DeepigaSR/DeepigaSR/README.md

 - 👋 Hi, I’m @DeepigaSR
 - 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning for AWS Cloud Practitioner , Binary Trees concepts.
-- 💞️ I’m looking to collaborate on problem solving and innovation for Social good in the Tech.
+- 💞️ I'm seeking collaboration on innovative problem-solving in technology for social good.
 - 📫 How to reach me ?
 - email: deepigaravichandran@gmail.com ;
 - LinkedIn: https://www.linkedin.com/in/deepigaravichandran/